Cox-MAZE IV with Coronary Artery Bypass Graft and Mitral Valve Replacement

 [Resident]: Yep yep.

-Okay I’ll take a long Tonsil again.
+Okay I’ll take a long tonsil again.
 Next, we’re going to cannulate the superior vena cava.
 Thank you.
 And you have a forcep next also.
-Lemme see.
+Let me see.

-[Resident]: K, the pressure might change a little bit.
+[Resident]: Okay, pressure might change a little bit.
 Pulling on the aorta.

 So Jamal, I will need your help.
-You need a forcep next.
-Jamal needs to hold a sucker here.
+And - and… No, you need a forcep.
+Jamal has to hold the sucker.
+Okay, hold the sucker right here.
 I need an 11 blade.
 Yes.

-Okay stop.
-I need a Tonsil.
 Okay good.
-Let go please.
 Advance it a little bit.
-Okay we’re good, we’re good.
+Okay good.
+Okay.
+Okay.
+Okay, we’re good.

 [Resident]: We’re off.
 Back on a little bit.

-The next step for us will be addressing the right pulmonary veins and that once we're on, we're going to have better exposure.
-The first thing we are going to do, we’re going to open the, into the oblique sinus of the pericardium and then passed the lighted tip dissector, which is this instrument here, that has a light at the tip, with the light and it allows a smooth transition.
-So this instrument will go just flush inferior of the right inferior pulmonary vein, inside of the oblique sinus of the pericardium, and then it will be turned on and we will reemerge on the roof of the left atrium.
-So this will allow us to go smoothly around both right pulmonary veins.
-So we will demonstrate this next, so if you expose for me.
-I’ll take a pick-up and use the Cell-saver.
+So the next step for us will be addressing the right pulmonary veins, and once we're on, we're going to have better exposure.
+The first thing we are going to do, we’re going to open the - into the oblique sinus of the pericardium and then pass the lighted tip dissector, which is this instrument here that has a light at the tip - with the light and it allows a smooth transition.
+So this instrument will go just flush inferior of the right inferior pulmonary vein, inside the oblique sinus of the pericardium, and then it will be turned on and will re-emerge on the roof of the left atrium.
+So the - this will allow us to go smoothly around both right pulmonary veins.
+Okay.
+So we will demonstrate this next, so if you expose for me, I’ll take a pi - pick-ups and use the Cell - Cell Saver.